olesnyak/GenerativeAI/README.md

 Installation

-To use the StringValidator class, copy the source code into your Java project.
+To use the StringUtil class, copy the source code into your Java project.
 Make sure you have Java 1.8 or higher installed on your machine.
 Usage
 Import the Class

-Import the StringValidator class into your Java file:
+Import the StringUtil class into your Java file:

 java

-import path.to.StringValidator;
+import path.to.StringUtil;

 Call the validateString Function